Photon region boundary for stationary axisymmetric black holes: Photon region and its boundary

+Following the definitions for inner and outer boundaries of the photon region in Eqs. (\ref{inner boundary equation}) and (\ref{outer boundary equation}), we now prove that the well-defined real solutions $r_{i}(\theta)$ and $r_{o}(\theta)$ exist in the domain of outer communication.

-To prove the existence of the photon region's boundaries, we first recall the approximations of metric functions near the Killing horizon given in \cite{Symmetries at stationary non static horizon}.
+We first recall the approximations of metric functions near the Killing horizon given in \cite{Symmetries at stationary non static horizon}.
 The metric functions $g_{tt}$, $g_{t\phi}$ and $g_{\phi\phi}$ are related to the lapse function $N$ and the frame dragging velocity $\omega$ through the following relations:

 Based on the regularity of the the Ricci scalar $\mathcal{R}$ and the traceless part of the Ricci tensor squared, $\mathcal{R}_{\mu\nu}\mathcal{R}^{\mu\nu}-\frac{1}{4} \mathcal{R}^2$, at the horizon, the lapse function $N$, the frame-dragging velocity $\omega$ and the metric coefficient $g_{\phi\phi}$ can be approximated as,